bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

   Discoverable Code"
 * **Win 8 App Factor Tempe** 6/13/2013 - "Code Portability in .NET"
-* **SELA Dev Conference**  5/5/2013-5/9/2013 in Tel Aviv Israel – a full day seminar version of “.NET TDD Kickstart” as well as “Code Portability in .NET”
+* **SELA Dev Conference**  5/5/2013-5/9/2013 in Tel Aviv Israel – a full day seminar version of ".NET TDD Kickstart" as well as "Code Portability in .NET"
-* **Twin Cities Code Camp** 4/27/2013 – “Code Portability in .NET”
+* **Twin Cities Code Camp** 4/27/2013 – "Code Portability in .NET"
-* **Desert Code Camp** 4/20/2013 – “Creating a DSL Using an OData Source”
+* **Desert Code Camp** 4/20/2013 – "Creating a DSL Using an OData Source"
 * **South Florida Code Camp** 2013 - 2/9/2013 - "Creating a DSL using an OData Source"
 * **Southernmost User Group** - 2/7/2013 - "Code Portability in .NET"
 * **NYC Code Camp** - 9/15/2012 - ".NET TDD Kickstart"